DevExpress-Examples/wpf-data-grid-bind-selected-rows-to-viewmodel-property/Readme.md

 This example shows how to synchronize the [GridControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl)‘s selection with an item collection in a ViewModel.
 The example:

 1) Binds the GridControl‘s [SelectedItems](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.SelectedItems) property to the **Selection** collection defined in a ViewModel.
-2) Adds a button that deletes selected rows.
+2) Adds a button that deletes the selected rows.

 ![](https://docs.devexpress.com/WPF/images/WPF_Grid_BindToSelected.png)